-Shamat is a graphic tool for create hex-based dungeon and outdoor maps.
+Shamat is a graphic tool for creating hex-based dungeon and outdoor maps.

 Shamat User Guide

-Shamat uses a hexagonal grid, on which you will draw various design elements.
+Shamat uses a hexagonal grid, on which you will draw map elements.
 These elements may be drawn in various colours, and many of them can be rotated and flip to produce additional visual effects.
-The main purposes of this tool are for creating dungeon maps and terrain maps.
+The main purpose of this tool is for creating dungeon maps and terrain maps.
 Dungeon maps represent underground structures and overland buildings with walls, floors, corridors, doors, stairs and such.
-Terrain maps cover a much larger scale and depict the various kinds of landscape found at that scale, such as forests, mountains, rivers, lakes, roads, and so forth.
+Terrain maps cover a much larger scale and depict the various kinds of landscapes found at that scale, such as forests, mountains, rivers, lakes, roads, and so forth.
 All design elements can be used for any map, but some you may find more useful for one kind than the other.

 Before we get into how to use Shamat, it is useful to quickly cover the concept of layers as they apply to this program.
 Layers are the different planes on which you can draw, and can be thought of a stack of clear sheets that your drawings go onto.
 The layer that an element is drawn on determines whether it appears above or below another element in that hex.
 The layers in Shamat are:

 - Base: This is the bottommost layer.
 This is useful for elements that will have nothing further drawn below them, such as floors, bodies of water, and base colours for terrains.